shawnchenx6/vimTermPipe/README.md

 5. spit a window, open a file, say hello.R
 6. split a window and open terminal
-7. go back to the file and put the cursor, press <C-Enter>
+7. go back to the file and put the cursor, press Ctrl-Enter

 Happy vim!
 Feel free to  star and fork.